-- a.
+a.
 The curriculum committee shall advise on planning course offerings and is responsible for recommending new courses as well as the modification or deletion of existing courses.
-The Committee will also advise on the requirements for the undergraduate History major, undergraduate recruitment and retention. - b.
-All substantial changes to the curriculum-including new courses, pre-requisites, substantial changes to Liberal Studies courses, etc., at both the graduate and undergraduate levels-must be approved by the Director of Undergraduate Studies and the Chair in consultation with the Curriculum Committee.
+The committee will also advise on the requirements for the undergraduate History major, undergraduate recruitment and retention.

+b.
+All substantial changes to the curriculum-including new courses, pre-requisites, substantial changes to liberal studies courses, etc., at both the graduate and undergraduate levels-must be approved by the Director of Undergraduate Studies, the Director of Graduate Studies when it is a graduate class, and the chair in consultation with the Curriculum Committee.